GianlucaMangiapane/Spring2022-Week6/README.md

 # MUSA 650: Machine Learning in Remote Sensing

-## Week5: Evaluation metrics, images to numpy arrays, introduction to satellite images
+## Week6: ML using satellite images

 This repository contains: